 It is different for different people.
 It comes in different levels.
 It happens at different times in people’s lives.
 It sometimes happens due to trauma.
 It sometimes happens for no major apparent reason.
-It can be there all of your life but worsen at times.
+It can be there all of your life but worse at times.
 It can manifest at one point in your life and never come back.
 It can happen due to bullying.
 It can happen due to abandonment.
 It can happen due to another illness.
 It can happen for whatever fucking reason it happens.
-It’s not a competition: It’s a mental illness.
+I repeat; Mental illness is not a competition.

 So to address the comments:

-– “You don’t have social anxiety if you have a job, I could never get a job”
+“You don’t have social anxiety if you have a job, I could never get a job”

-– “You don’t have social anxiety if you have a boyfriend”
+“You don’t have social anxiety if you have a boyfriend”

 Now I’m in a relationship with someone who is perfectly understanding and thoughtful when it comes to my social anxiety.

-– “You can’t have social anxiety if you look normal.”
+“You can’t have social anxiety if you look normal.”

 What is that even supposed to mean?
 I may look normal to you, but you look normal to me!
 That doesn’t mean you don’t have social anxiety!
-I’ve been bullied for my looks, by people in school, by ex boyfriends, by randomers on the street.
+I’ve been bullied for my looks, by people in school, by ex boyfriends, by random people on the street.

-– “You don’t have social anxiety if you can tell people about it.”
+“You don’t have social anxiety if you can tell people about it.”

 It’s taken a long time to tell people about it and telling people about it was scary as fuck but it helped me see that I actually wasn’t being judged as much as I thought.

-– “You don’t know how social anxiety really feels, I can’t leave the house because of mine.”
+“You don’t know how social anxiety really feels, I can’t leave the house because of mine.”

-My social anxiety got better to the point it was manageable through therapy, now it’s bad again because of my illness and I don’t leave the house very often.
+My social anxiety got better to the point it was manageable through therapy, so I was able to leave the house.
 Not everyone with a social anxiety disorder is incapable of leaving the house, it can manifest in different ways.

 Point being is that social anxiety doesn’t manifest itself on the outside as much as you think and you’d be surprised how many people you know actually suffer from a mental illness you didn’t know they had.